jiyeonmolloy/jiyeonmolloy.github.io/README.md

 # Welcome to Ji's Website!
-Ji's Website that is built using [Hugo](https://gohugo.io/) Please run `hugo server` to build the website locally! 🚀
+Ji's Website that is built using [Hugo](https://gohugo.io/) Please run `hugo --minify; hugo server` to build the website locally! 🚀